-The scope of our review was limited to the contract term July 1, 2013 through June 30, 2014.
+The scope of our review was limited to the contract term July 1, 2014 through June 30, 2015.

-Audit procedures included meeting with agency management and staff, reviewing the design of internal controls as a basis for establishing our testwork, reviewing board minutes and obtaining written representations from management.
-In addition, we examined certain financial records and supporting documentation necessary to ensure compliance with contractual requirements set forth in contract L-3003.
+The monitoring review procedures included meeting with agency management and staff, reviewing board minutes and obtaining written representations from management.
+In addition, we examined certain financial records and supporting documentation necessary to ensure compliance with contractual requirements set forth in contract L-3219.
 Specific procedures included: